The best iPad Pro deals right now: December 2022

 Even though the iPad Pro just got an upgrade to the M2 chip, this 2021 iPad has the almost as powerful M1 chip -- and it's currently $400 off at Best Buy.
 This is Apple's largest tablet with a 12.9-inch superior display for lifelike images and graphics.
 This powerful tablet is hailed as a great device for professional editing and content creation.

-On the other hand, you can get the latest iPad Pro with the powerful M2 chip for $100 off.
-This 12.9-inch iPad Pro comes with Wi-Fi and 512GB, meaning plenty of storage.
+On the other hand, you can get the latest iPad Pro with the powerful M2 chip for $60 off.
+This 12.9-inch iPad Pro comes with Wi-Fi and 128GB, meaning plenty of storage.
 The M2 8-Core chip means it's packed with a 10-Core GPU that provides up to 35% faster graphics performance and a 16-Core Neural Engine with 40% faster machine learning.

-2021's smaller iPad Pro is $150 off at Best Buy for a price tag of $650, which is not bad for Apple's most powerful tablet.
+2021's smaller iPad Pro is $70 off at B&H Photo for a price tag of $699, which is not bad for Apple's most powerful tablet.
 It comes with Wi-Fi 6 and a stunning 11-inch Liquid Retina display with ProMotion, True Tone, and P3 wide color.

 The newer version of the smaller iPad Pro is also on sale.
 Right now, you can get the 11-inch iPad Pro for $50 off at B&H Photo.
 It supports the 2nd gen Apple Pencil and the latest iPad OS 16 so you can get anything done.